 Without proper security in IoT, organizations risk lasting damage to brand reputation, as well as serious business consequences from data breaches and violations of governmental regulations and privacy policies.
-Thus, SEMIOTICS has proposed an advanced toolset that tackles security and privacy, as described in Section 3.4.1.
-Moreover, SPDI properties monitoring, in the context of the SEMIOTICS Pattern-driven SPDI monitoring and adaptation, aims to SPDI guarantees for the IoT deployments operation, as discussed in Section 3.4.2.
+Thus, SEMIoTICS has proposed an advanced toolset that tackles security and privacy.
+Moreover, SPDI properties monitoring, in the context of the SEMIoTICS Pattern-driven SPDI monitoring and adaptation, as well as Service Function Chaining, aims to offer SPDI guarantees for the IoT deployments operation.

-Leveraging the above building blocks, in this deliverable we undertake an initial integration of the already deployed SEMIoTICS components of Cycle 2 that will deliver the aforementioned functionalities, as described in Section 2.
-This will be the first step of Task 5.3, with the second being the setup and testing of the fully integrated components into a final testbed that delivers the promised advantages under the scope of SEMIoTICS in Cycle 3 (final) and validates the proposed SEMIoTICS KPIs.
+In this Cycle 2 deliverable we detail the functionality of the aforementioned SEMIoTICS components (already deployed during Cycle 1, as detailed in the first cycle deliverable D5.3), as well as their integration in an overarching testbed (see Section 2).
+This will be the first step of Task 5.3, with the second being the validation testing of the fully integrated components into a final testbed that delivers the promised advantages under the scope of SEMIoTICS.